 - learning mindfulness, meditation or creative visualisation

-- getting out in nature regularly, listening to music and enjoying your pets
+- getting out into nature regularly, listening to music and enjoying your pets

 - joining a support group if there is one in your area

-- talking with your doctor as to whether there are any medications or supplements that may help you.
+- talking to your doctor about whether there are any medications or supplements that may help you.

-The Associated New Zealand ME Society (ANZMES) has support groups around the country.
+The Associated NZ ME Society (ANZMES) has support groups around the country.

 Complex Chronic Illness Support Phone 07 281 1481.
 Information, support and practical advice for people, families and carers affected by ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) in the Bay of Plenty.

 What is ME (CFS)?
-The Associated New Zealand ME Society (ANZMES)
+The Associated NZ ME Society (ANZMES)

 - What is ME?
-The Associated New Zealand ME Society
+The Associated NZ ME Society

 - Myalgic encephalomyelitis/chronic fatigue syndrome Patient Info, UK, 2016